chrisgrieser/grappling-hook/README.md

 ### Status Bar Items
 *Grappling Hook* adds two status bar items:
-1. An Icon indicating whether the current file is starred or not.
+1. An icon indicating whether the current file is starred or not.
+If it is the last modified starred file, the icon gets an extra `!`suffix.
 2. The name of the alternate file that the `Switch to Alternate Note` command will switch to.